The average press release gets ignored by 99% of journalists.

 That second point is super important.

-The problem is it could also damage their brand.
+The problem is that it could also damage their brand.

 Start by evaluating routine press coverage about your industry.
 Ask yourself: